racerxr650r/KayproKeyboard/README.md

 you choose to add an additional keymap, you will need to update the KEYMAPS constant to include the new keymap(s) and modify the `-k` option in the parseCommandLine() function to add a string name(s) for the new key map(s).

+# So you want to put a Raspberry Pi in your Kaypro Keyboard?

+The pinout for the keyboard is:
+Pin 1 - Power +5v
+Pin 2 - Tx
+Pin 3 - Ground
+Pin 4 - Ground
+Pin 5 - N/A
+Pin 6 - Rx